 The SOMM Foundation Module comprises 3 Units – 1,2 &3.
 Units 1 & 2 can be taken in either order but must be completed before attending Unit 3.
 The Membership exam can be taken after Unit 3 and students can then choose to submit a reflective essay and personal development plan for the award of the SOMM Diploma in Musculoskeletal Medicine.
 The SOMM Diploma in Musculoskeletal Medicine forms the first step of the MSc Musculoskeletal Medicine.

 The Foundation course provides core training that enables medical practitioners and physiotherapists to examine, diagnose and treat common musculoskeletal disorders accurately thereby enhancing patient care and service delivery.
 As well as being really useful clinically, the modules provide the starting point for an academic pathway that will help to further develop clinician skills and knowledge.

 The Foundation module will benefit clinicians working with musculoskeletal patients in all settings including hospital out-patients, sport, general practice, orthopaedics or private practice.

 Our advanced modules provide the opportunity to extend clinical reasoning skills and advance practice through developing competence in joint examination, assessment, clinical diagnosis and treatment, including manual treatment, exercise and injection techniques.

 Taking an advanced module with the Society of Musculoskeletal Medicine provides you with access to highly skilled tutors, all of whom are working clinically and can offer their many years of practical, hands-on therapy and clinical reasoning skills – as well as their wisdom for avoiding the pitfalls.

-The Theory & Practice of Injection Therapy module is one of our most popular advanced courses.
+The Theory & Practice of Injection Therapy module is one of our most popular advanced modules.
 It reviews and develops the clinical reasoning and injection therapy skills needed to practise injection therapy effectively and safely.
 It is open to experienced physiotherapists and medical practitioners wishing to integrate these skills into the clinical management of patients with musculoskeletal disorders.
 This course can be taken as a stand-alone course or as an optional module towards SOMM’s MSc Musculoskeletal Medicine.

 MSc MSK Medicine